The Duke of Wellington at Pau, France: Wellington in the Southwest of France

-During the Peninsular War, 45,000 British, Spanish and Portuguese infantry and calvary wintered in the Basque Country awaiting provisions and preparing what they intended to be the final campaign to rout Marshal Soult's troops from the Iberian Peninsula.
-Near and around the port of Saint-Jean-de-Luz, some officers, including Wellington hunted foxes and hares - a perfect sport for calvary training.
+During the Peninsular War, 45,000 British, Spanish and Portuguese infantry and cavalry wintered in the Basque Country awaiting provisions and preparing what they intended to be the final campaign to rout Marshal Soult's troops from the Iberian Peninsula.
+Near and around the port of Saint-Jean-de-Luz, some officers, including Wellington hunted foxes and hares - a perfect sport for cavalry training.
 Soult's troops held east of the Bidouze river, from Saint-Jean-Pied-de-Port, northwest to the port of Bayonne, with Soult's headquarters at Peyrehorade.
 Between February 14 and February 18, Wellington's forces pushed Soult's behind the Gave d'Oloron permitting General Hope to siege the port of Bayonne by February 25.
-Two days later Wellington was injured during the Battle of Orthez, spending the night there while the battle continued until dusk driving Soult's defense north to Sault-de-Navailles.
+Two days later Wellington was wounded during the Battle of Orthez, spending the night there while the battle continued until dusk driving Soult's defense north to Sault-de-Navailles.
 Wellington, who couldn't ride and was down with a fever, established his headquarters at Saint Sever on March 1.
 Headquarter baggage arrived on March 4 directly from Saint-Jean-de-Luz, including legal and administrative staff, 1,200 animals, spouses, guests, prisoners and Wellington's famous pack of hounds, where they remained until the bridge over the Adour river was repaired.
 On March 7 from Saint-Sever, two divisions crossed the Adour to liberate Bordeaux and another was sent under General Henry Fane to liberate Pau.
 Both Bordeaux and Pau welcomed a possible Bourbon Restoration and were easily secured.
 Fane delivered Wellington's proclamation making Pau's town council responsible for its own security, leaving British troops able to rejoin the campaign.
-Wellington installed his headquarters at Aire-sur-l'Adour on March 10, where he remained until March 17th awaiting Spanish reinforcements, and the return of a division from Bordeaux along with additional provisions.
+Wellington installed his headquarters at Aire-sur-l'Adour on March 10, where he remained until March 17 awaiting Spanish reinforcements, and the return of a division from Bordeaux along with additional provisions.
 At Aire-sur-l'Adour, Wellington's hounds first went out on March 12, but it is uncertain whether he had recovered well enough to go out with them that day.
-One month after the Battle of Toulouse, British troops began leaving Toulouse for embarkment at the port of Bordeaux while Wellington left on a diplomatic mission to Madrid, passing through and spending one night at Pau, where "Milord" was welcomed on May 18 as a hero.
+One month after the Battle of Toulouse, British troops began leaving Toulouse for embarkment at the port of Bordeaux while Wellington left on a diplomatic mission to Madrid, passing through and spending one night at Pau, where "Milord" was welcomed on May 18, 1814 as a hero.